 Root canal treatment, also known as endodontic treatment, is the process of removing an infected, injured or dead nerve from your tooth.
 The space inside the hard layers of each tooth is called the root canal system.
 This system is filled with soft dental pulp made up of nerves and blood vessels that help your tooth grow and develop.
 When the nerve of a tooth becomes infected, a successful root canal treatment lets a person keep their tooth rather than having to pull it out.
 Keeping your tooth helps to prevent your other teeth from drifting out of line and causing jaw problems.
 Saving a natural tooth avoids having to replace it with an artificial tooth.
 Root canal therapy does have a bad reputation, but is a successful procedure, especially when the treated tooth has a crown placed afterwards to protect the tooth from breaking.

 If you have dental questions or concerns that are not classified as a true dental emergency as we define it, we are still happy to provide you with our opinion and diagnosis.
-For reduced wait times, come by the office between 11am-3pm on Tuesday to Thursday.
+We do provide other services here at our clinic such as dentures, implants, etc.

-- TMJ pain management through conservative measures (biteplane therapy), and appropriate referrals to specialists
+TMJ pain management through conservative measures (biteplane therapy)

-- Other appliances for sports (custom mouth guards), sleep apnea and snoring
+Appliances for sports (custom mouth guards), sleep apnea and snoring.